Hamza-Mandviwala/OCP4.10.3-install-GCP-UPI/README.md

              1. Source: Custom
              2. Subnets: master-subnet
              3. NAT IP Addresses: Automatic
-         6. Click **Create** .
+   3. Click **Create** .
-         7. Repeat steps a, b & c again for the worker-subnet, and just ensure to change the Gateway Name to ocp-nat-worker-gw for example.
+   4. Repeat steps i, ii & iii again for the worker-subnet, and just ensure to change the Gateway Name to ocp-nat-worker-gw for example.
 And ensure both Cloud Networks are connected to the same Cloud Router.

 7. Create a private DNS zone from the GCP UI:
    1. Go to **‘Network Services’** > **‘Cloud DNS’**